 - Carla lost 50 pounds over the course of time.

 - Autumn finally lost her baby weight by eating more produce and cutting out soda.

 - Missi has lost over 100 pounds in two years!

 Real food seemed like a miracle to me a few years ago, but after learning more about how your body processes food in general and researching the qualities of processed food versus whole foods, I now understand why it’s entirely possible to lose weight eating real food.

 1. Real Food Gives the Body What it Needs: Nutrients.
 Processed Food Does Not.

 You’ll find more nutrients in a single serving of any real food item than you will in any of its processed counterparts.
 This makes your body incredibly efficient.

 Since real food is a nutrient powerhouse, every calorie of real food counts towards something.
-This means that you’ll need less quantity of food to fill the nutritional gaps of the body.
+This means that you’ll need less quantity of food to fill the nutritional gaps in the body.

-Although the real food contains more calories per slice, it’s satisfies the body’s need for nutrients with less calories altogether.
+Although real food contains more calories, it satisfies the body’s need for nutrients with fewer calories altogether.
 There’s no fluff.
 No fake ingredients.
-It’s all real, and you’re body is using it all.
+It’s all real, and your body is using it all.

-By depriving our bodies of fat, we’re forcing the body to find a different source for energy, not providing key nutrients vital to a healthy body (like vitamins A, D, E and K) and basic human processes like growth, immunity and reproduction don’t function at full capacity.
+By depriving our bodies of fat, we’re forcing the body to find a different source of energy, not providing key nutrients vital to a healthy body (like vitamins A, D, E, and K) and basic human processes like growth, immunity, and reproduction don’t function at full capacity.